 Make the Touch Bar relevant to the current context on the main screen.
 Identify the different contexts within your app.
 Then, consider how you can expose varying levels of functionality based on how your app is used.

-When possible, allow tasks that start in the Touch Bar to finish in the Touch Bar.
-Users shouldn’t need to switch to the keyboard or trackpad to complete a task unless the task requires more complex interface controls than the Touch Bar provides.
+When possible, people should be able to start and finish a task in the Touch Bar.
+Avoid making people switch to the keyboard or trackpad to complete a task unless the task requires more complex interface controls than the Touch Bar provides.